-Connect with professionals advancing gender equality around the world.
+Connect with professionals and advocates working to advance gender justice around the world.

-As a paid member of SGP, you are joining an active global community of academics, activists, advocates and feminists working to advance gender equality around the world.
-Membership benefits include:
+As a registered member of SGP, you are joining an active global community of academics, activists, advocates and feminists working to advance gender justice around the world.

 See below for details on how to become an SGP member.

 SGP members are based in a variety of contexts and locations around the world.
 Instead of a fixed sum or scale for membership dues, we ask you to contribute the equivalent monetary value of a meal at a restaurant in your local context.

 Consider the following examples (expressed in US dollars):

 $2 - $15 Cost of a breakfast